 The Red Cross help refugees adjust to life in the UK.
 Their support ranges from providing emergency provisions for those facing severe hardship to helping to reunite families.
 This September, they have asked supporters to go the extra mile in order to help raise funds.

 Of the challenge ahead, Stuart says: ‘I suspect that one of the biggest difficulties I will face will be how to fit the extra miles in around everyday life.
-But food could also be an issue – I already supersize my portions in order to fuel my rides, so it could be an interesting month!’
+Food could also be an issue – I already supersize my portions in order to fuel my rides.
+It could be an interesting month!’

-Stuart’s charity page is: https://milesforrefugees2018.everydayhero.com/uk/stuart , where you can sponsor him and learn more about the campaign and his progress so far.
+Stuart’s charity page is: https://milesforrefugees2018.everydayhero.com/uk/stuart .
+Here you can sponsor him and learn more about the campaign and his progress so far.

-Stuart is also writing a blog about his experiences doing the challenge, which can be found at: https://everyjourneyofathousandmiles.wordpress.com/
+Stuart is also writing a blog about his experiences doing the challenge.
+This can be found at: https://everyjourneyofathousandmiles.wordpress.com/